 This is a normal result of the swelling and fluid retention that will happen after surgery, which can work to make you look bloated.
 As your swelling subsides, your true liposuction results will start to become visible.
 At the same time, your skin may begin to loosen in the area you had liposuction.
 Again, this is normal and your skin can firm up over time.
 You can lose 2-4 inches depending on the area.

 So you may need another surgery or procedure to tighten your skin, such as body sculpting.
 In addition, your age can also determine how you will heal depending on how elastic your skin is.
 All in all, it can take up to 3 months to see the final liposuction results.
-By the time they are fully recovered, Boston liposuction patients should see a noticeably slimmer body.
+By the time they are fully recovered, Boston liposuction surgery patients should see a noticeably slimmer body.

 Liposuction isn’t a one-size-fits-all procedure, so pricing can vary quite a bit.
 The total cost depends on several factors, including the area or areas being treated, the type of technique used, and whether it’s combined with any other procedures.
 For example, liposuction on the abdomen may cost differently than treating the neck or thighs, especially if skin tightening is also involved.: